 'Creating Enabling Environment for Forest Conservation and Commercial Forestry in Kenya'

-First Institutional Public Lecture Report Summary: presenter: Prof. Walter O. Oyawa, the Director General of the National Commission for Science, Technology & Innovation (NACOSTI).
+Summary: presenter: Prof. Walter O. Oyawa, the Director General of the National Commission for Science, Technology & Innovation (NACOSTI).

 Title: Visibility and the Impact of Research Vis-à-vis Research Funding